MattHamp21/MattHamp21/README.md

-- 👋 Hi, I’m @MattHamp21
+- Hi, my name is Matthew Hamp
-- 👀 I’m interested in learning how to code
+- I'm currently learning how to code
-- 🌱 I’m currently learning javascript
+- I recently graduated from a coding bootcamp
-- 💞️ I’m looking to collaborate on intresting projects
+- I am currently learning more about javascript
-- 📫 How to reach me Matthewhamp3@gmail.com
+- you can reach me at Matthewhamp3@gmail.com

 <!---
 MattHamp21/MattHamp21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.